 Market Report - Midday

-London stocks had ticked a little higher by midday on Monday as investors mulled mixed Chinese economic data and looked ahead to the start of the US earnings season.
+London stocks were still a touch higher by midday on Wednesday as investors mulled UK inflation data and looked ahead to the latest policy announcement from the Federal Reserve.

-London stocks were still slightly lower by midday on Friday as investors eyed the release of the latest US non-farm payrolls report, with miners and housebuilders under pressure.
+London stocks had flattened out by midday on Friday as investors refrained from making any big bets either way ahead of the release of the latest US non-farm payrolls report.

-London stocks had fallen into the red by midday on Thursday as nerves crept in ahead of the G20 meeting.
+London stocks had fallen into the red by midday on Tuesday even as the pound languished at post-referendum lows.

-London stocks were off lows but still in the red by midday on Tuesday as investors shunned risky assets amid rising geopolitical tensions.
+London stocks were still in the red by midday on Tuesday as sterling gained ground.